MohawkTSDB/mohawk/README.md

 #### Banchmarks

-1000 writes + 1000 reads, for more information see [banchmark.py](/banchmark/banchmark.py)
+1000 writes + 1000 reads, for more information see the [banchmark](/banchmark) directory.

 | Backend  | Time       | %CPU      | RSS byte      |
 |----------|------------|-----------|---------------|